 Hair Loss after Gastric Sleeve or Bypass Surgery Is Usually Temporary

 Do not worry if you are undergoing post-weight loss surgery and are experiencing hair loss, you are not alone.
 As explained previously, this is very common and most often temporary.
-As stated above, speak to your doctor about vitamins and supplements you can begin taking before your surgery to help alleviate potential deficiencies.
+Speak to your doctor about pre-surgery vitamins and supplements to prevent deficiencies.

 Video: Gastric Sleeve Patient Testimonial